Qatar sovereign wealth fund buys stake in Washington’s NBA, NHL and WNBA teams, AP source says

 It is not Qatar’s first big foray into major sports.
 The Middle Eastern country last year hosted soccer’s World Cup for the first time, helping FIFA reach a record revenue level because of booming ticket and hospitality sales.

-Qatar Sports Investments, a subsidiary of the state-run fund, has owned majority control of French soccer club Paris Saint-Germain since 2011.
+Qatar Sports Investments has owned majority control of French soccer club Paris Saint-Germain since 2011.
 The same group agreed in October to buy a 22% stake in Portuguese club Braga.

 Getting into a top U.S. market, even as a minority partner, is further expansion of Qatari reach into the sports world.